Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/typescript-browser/migration.md

 !!!note

     - **Web Attribution**: For Browser SDK version lower than 1.9.0, you are able to choose if use Web Attribution V1 or use Web Attribution V2.
-For using Web Attribution V2 you need to disable the Web Attribution V1 by setting `config.attribution.disabled = false`, install the `@amplitude/plugin-web-attribution-browser` and add `webAttributionPlugin()` plugin manually, which will lead web attribution behavior the same as Marketing Analytics Browser SDK.
+For using Web Attribution V2 you need to disable the Web Attribution V1 by setting `config.attribution.disabled = false`, install the `@amplitude/plugin-web-attribution-browser` and add `web-attribution` plugin manually, which will lead web attribution behavior the same as Marketing Analytics Browser SDK.
     - **Default Event Tracking**: For Browser SDK version lower than 1.9.0, to track page view events, you need to install the `npm install @amplitude/plugin-page-view-tracking-browser` and add `pageViewTrackingPlugin()` plugin manually.
 The event name for page views, along with the event properties for page views are different than the latest default event tracking.

 ### Default Event Tracking V2 vs Default Event Tracking V1